tgerla/anchore/README.rst

 Anchore
 =======

+*See the wiki at https://github.com/anchore/anchore/wiki for more documentation.*

 Anchore is a container inspection and analytics platform to enable operators to deploy containers with confidence.
 The Anchore toolset in this repository provides the ability to inspect, reason about, and